apptimists/laravel-spatial/README.md

 # Laravel Spatial extension

-This package is fully untested, undocumented and unstable.

-Heavily inspired by the following great packages:
+This package is fully untested, undocumented and unstable and is a combination of the two great packages:
 - [Laravel PostGIS extension](https://github.com/njbarrett/laravel-postgis)
 - [Laravel MySQL spatial extension](https://github.com/grimzy/laravel-mysql-spatial)